 Temporary Alimony.
 Temporary alimony is given to the spouse-in-need during the period of separation before the divorce is final.
 Upon finalization, the courts may continue alimony in a different form or terminate payments.

 Bridge-the-Gap Alimony.
-Awarded temporarily following the final dissolution of marriage.
+Awarded following the dissolution of marriage to aid in making the transition from being married to being single.
 It cannot last more than two (2) years and may not be modified in either duration or amount.

 Rehabilitative Alimony.
-This type of spousal support is meant to sustain the receiving spouse while acquiring the earning power or occupational training needed to be self-supporting.
-The order must include a “rehabilitative plan” that clearly outlines how the recipient will rehabilitate themselves and the recipient is required to follow the plan.
+This type of spousal support is meant to assist the receiving spouse attain self sufficiency.
+It is meant to provide the receiving spouse the opportunity to acquire the earning power or occupational training needed to be self-supporting.
+The order must include a “rehabilitative plan” that clearly outlines how the recipient will rehabilitate themselves.
+The recipient is required to follow the plan.
+The length of the award of Rehabilitative Alimony may not be longer than five (5) years.

 Lump-Sum Alimony.
 Lump sum alimony is a one-time payment made from one spouse to another.
 Direct and efficient, many clients prefer this option but ultimately lack the immediate funds.
 Moreover, one spouse can use it to reimburse the educational debt owed to the other.

-In some cases, issues may arise following the entry of an initial alimony order that presents a need for subsequent proceedings to modify, terminate or enforce an award for spousal support.
-For others, there may be grounds that warrant an appeal o.
-At Alba & Straile were present clients in a full range of alimony matters.
+In some cases, issues arise following the entry of an initial alimony order that present a need for subsequent proceedings to modify, terminate or enforce an award for spousal support.
+For others, there may be grounds that warrant an appeal.
+At Alba & Straile we represent clients in a full range of alimony matters.
 Clients have rights, we believe that clients should know their rights and should use them.
-Knowing theoptions when faced with economic change or financial uncertainty, including any remedies that may be available means that the client can make fully informed choices and collaborate effectively throughout the course of the representation
+Knowing the options when faced with economic change or financial uncertainty, including any remedies that may be available means that the client can make fully informed choices and collaborate effectively throughout the course of the representation.

 Alba & Straile is focused on the client’s results and committed to providing our clients with compassion, attention to detail, and ease of attorney accessibility.
 Our Florida Alimony Attorneys can provide you with the sound legal representation necessary to effectively and efficiently address all your support-related needs.
 We represent clients throughout Florida.
-Contact Alba & Straile PLLC at (352) 371-9141 to schedule a consultation today.
+In all family cases, we must perform a conflict check and require a consultation fee.
+Please click, call, or text to set a consultation with an experienced litigator.